salveta/Android_Projects/README.md

 Android_Projects
 ================

-This is my folder with my Android Projects
+In this repository you can find the APP 'Mis Lugares, where you can show your favourites places.

-Mis_Lugares is a APP to show your favourites places.
-You can connect with google Maps and add your favourites places, for example
+You can connect with google Maps and add your favourites places among other features as interact between windows etc..

-my android projects
+Feel free to try it.